 We currently have no sales, marketing or distribution capabilities.
 In order to commercialize our products, if any are approved by the FDA, we will either have to develop such capabilities internally or collaborate with third parties who can perform these services for us.
 If we decide to commercialize any of our drugs ourselves, we may not be able to hire the necessary experienced personnel and build sales, marketing and distribution operations which are capable of successfully launching new drugs and generating sufficient product revenues.
 In addition, establishing such operations will take time and involve significant expense.
 On the other hand, if we decide to enter into co-promotion or other licensing arrangements with third parties, we may be unable to locate acceptable collaborators because the significant number of recent business combinations among pharmaceutical companies has resulted in a reduced number of potential future collaborators.
 Even if we are able to identify one or more acceptable collaborators, we may not be able to enter into any collaborative arrangements on favorable terms, or at all.
-In addition, due to the nature of the market for pain management products, it may be necessary for us to license all or substantially all of our product candidates to a single collaborator, thereby eliminating our opportunity to commercialize other pain management products independently.
-If we enter into any collaborative arrangements, our product revenues are likely to be lower than if we marketed and sold our products ourselves.
+In addition, due to the nature of the market for pain management products, it may be necessary for us to license all or substantially all of our product candidates to a single collaborator, thereby eliminating our opportunity to commercialize other pain management products ourselves.
 In addition, any revenues we receive would depend upon the efforts of our collaborators which may not be adequate due to lack of attention or resource commitments, management turnover, change of strategic focus, further business combinations or other factors outside of our control.
 Depending upon the terms of our collaboration, the remedies we have against an under-performing collaborator may be limited.
-If we were to terminate the relationship, it may be difficult or impossible
+If we were to terminate the relationship, it may be difficult or impossible to find a replacement collaborator on acceptable terms, or at all.